vl4ds/Documentation/getting-started/first-smartapp.rst

 Once you've created your SmartApp, you'll be taken to the editor and simulator.
 Before we look at the code, it's worth becoming familiar with some of the basic features.

-Above the code window, there are four buttons:
+Above the code window, there are five buttons:

 .. image:: ../img/getting-started/first-smartapp/editor-buttons.png